We interviewed Timo Kuilder, illustrator of the "Everyday Life" collection

 "We want to launch a collection that highlights everyday actions.
 Those aspects of life that we don't value very much, but that end up being the most important."

-That was the premise we threw at good old Timo, and he picked up the gauntlet.
+That was the premise we put to good old Timo, and he took up the challenge.

 Below we interview Timo Kuilder, an illustrator with the soul of an artist with whom we have worked to launch this very special collection.